All Episodes

 She's earned it countless times, sacrificing her own life and future in marrying Bill and going to Arkansas and having to put up with all of that.

-You have to find ways to turn 10 grand into 100 grand by reading a Wall Street Journal, and you have to pull down a hundred some odd grand in salary from the Rose Law firm, and you hide documents at Rose Law Firm that don't show up in the White House map room for years.
+You have to find ways to turn 10 grand into 100 grand by reading a Wall Street Journal, and you have to pull down 100-some-odd grand in salary from the Rose law firm.

 I mean, she put in a lot of heavy duty here.

-So in her mind, in her campaign's mind, she's already earned it.
+So, in her mind, in her campaign's mind, she's already earned it.

 She doesn't have to campaign.

-She I think the proof of this, she's not a good campaigner, and it's because she really doesn't, her heart's not in it.
+I think the proof of this, she's not a good campaigner, and it's because she really doesn't, her heart's not in it.

-I think honestly, folks, she's one of these elitists that thinks that that's kind of beneath her.
+I think, honestly, folks, she's one of these elitists that thinks that that's kind of beneath her.

 She has to do it.